Social Security Benefits Could Increase by More Than $1,800 in 2023

-Social Security recipients could see a blockbuster increase in their benefits next year, analysts predict.
-As Americans grappled with inflation, the cost of living adjustment, or COLA, for 2022 was the biggest in nearly 40 years.
-Payments rose by 5.9% in January -- or about $93 a month, taking the average monthly payment to $1,657.
+As Americans continued to grapple with inflation this year, the cost of living adjustment, or COLA, for Social Security benefits was the biggest in nearly 40 years.
+In January, payments rose by 5.9% -- or about $93 a month -- bringing the average monthly check to $1,657.

-In July, the CPI dipped slightly, to 8.5%, but that still marked 17 consecutive months that inflation outpaced the 2% target set by the Federal Reserve.
+The CPI dipped slightly in July, to 8.5%, but it still marked 17 consecutive months of inflation outpacing the Federal Reserve's 2% target rate.

-We're still waiting on the rates for August, which will be released Sept.
-13, and September, slated to come out Oct.
-13. Not coincidentally, the COLA for 2023 will also be announced in October.

-In the weeks before the official announcement, estimates for increases to next year's Social Security benefits are already emerging.

 How much will be in your Social Security check next year?
 Read on to find out.